adamjgrant/Atom-K/README.md

 This is an open source project made for the advancement of humankind.
 It's a simple two way street: Email senders can start writing this meta data automatically.
 Email clients can impress their users with the ability to read these kind of emails.
 Just use the syntax in the API document of this repo.
-It's versioned, crowdsourced, and sets a universal standard.